Home Black Excellence: Spotlights Angeline Dukes, PhD Candidate and President of Black in Neuro

 1. How did you get into the field?

 It honestly just kinda happened.
 My first research experience as an undergrad was with my genetics professor, a Black woman who studied dopamine in C. Elegans.
 When I applied for grad school, I wasn’t 100% sure about the type of research I wanted to pursue so I applied to interdisciplinary and interdepartmental programs.
-I got accepted into the Interdepartmental Neuroscience Program here at UCI and fell in love with the field!
+I got accepted into the Interdepartmental Neuroscience Program here at UC Irvine and fell in love with the field!

 2. Tell us a little bit about your research.